-Why do you need a mentor to guide you in your career?
+Why do you need a coach to guide you in your career?
 Well, that’s easy.
 You need one because even if you think you know everything, you don’t.
 While this might come as a disappointment to you, there will always be people who know more than you and have more experience in your field than you do.
 Many people have already walked your path, have been through some rough patches along the way, and now they know what to expect.

 There is no shame in asking for help from these people and admitting that you don’t know everything.
 In fact, many great leaders have had mentors to guide them in their professional journey.
 Alexander the Great was mentored by Aristotle, Warren Buffet by Benjamin Graham and Marc Benioff who was mentored by Steve Jobs.
 All of these famous people knew how valuable a mentor was to their professional development and are a living proof that they can help you succeed.